William A. Purtell

 William Arthur Purtell (May 6, 1897 – May 31, 1978) was an American businessman and politician.
 A member of the Republican Party, he represented Connecticut in the United States Senate in 1952 and from 1953 to 1959.

 Biography

 William Purtell was born in a tenement neighborhood of Hartford, Connecticut.
 He was the son of Thomas Michael and Nora Mary (née O'Connor) Purtell, who were tobacco workers.
-He received his early education at St. Patrick's School, and attended Hartford Public High School for two years before dropping out at age 15.
+He received his early education at St. Patrick's School, and attended Hartford Public High School for two years before dropping out aged 15.
 He then worked as a janitor, water boy, and car checker for the New York, New Haven and Hartford Railroad.

 During World War I, he served with the radio section of the U.S. Army Expeditionary Force in France, being discharged as a corporal in 1919.
 That same year, he married Katherine Elizabeth Cassidy; the couple had a son, William, and a daughter, Margaret.